-The general Jeans equations are PDEs whose mathematical form is analogous to the Euler equations for fluid dynamics; indeed, \citet{Jeans1922} originally referred to them as the ``hydrodynamical equation of motions of stars.''
-One might therefore expect that numerical techniques common in fluid dynamics, such as finite differences or finite elements, would suffice.
-However, brute-force implementations of these methods struggle to achieve high accuracy and efficiency simultaneously, given the extreme dynamic range of galaxy models.
-Consequently, such approaches have remained confined to niche theoretical applications.
-I identified only a handful of studies exploring alternative PDE solution techniques, such as a finite-difference scheme in spheroidal coordinates \citep{Evans1990} or the method of lines for equations with general velocity ellipsoid alignment \citep{Yurin2014}; to my knowledge, these have never been employed for the dynamical modelling of real galaxies.
+The general Jeans equations are PDEs mathematically analogous to the Euler equations of fluid dynamics; indeed, \citet{Jeans1922} called them the ``hydrodynamical equation of motions of stars.''
+One might therefore expect standard fluid-dynamics methods (finite differences or finite elements) to suffice.
+However, brute-force implementations struggle to deliver both high accuracy and efficiency over the extreme dynamic range of galaxy models, so such approaches have remained niche theoretical tools.
+I identified only a handful of studies exploring alternative PDE techniques, such as finite differences in spheroidal coordinates \citep{Evans1990} or the method of lines for equations with general velocity-ellipsoid alignment \citep{Yurin2014}; to my knowledge, these have never been used for dynamical modelling of real galaxies.

 Furthermore, even spectral methods---the focus of this paper---fail if applied without careful formulation.
 In my initial attempts using spectral collocation to solve for the standard pressure term $\nu \overline{v_r^2}$, I found that because the stellar tracer density $\nu$ typically declines by many orders of magnitude from the galaxy centre to the outskirts, a polynomial basis struggles to approximate such a rapidly varying function.
 Using a finite number of terms, these implementations are either insufficiently accurate or require an excessive number of basis functions, leading to a loss of the very efficiency they sought to provide.